 If you’re purchasing prescription eyeglasses, chances are it’s for one of two refractive eye disorders — nearsightedness or farsightedness.
 For those with either of these conditions, light is refracted improperly once it enters your eyes.
 But the difference between the two lies in where this refraction takes place in your eye.

+Farsighted and nearsighted symptoms are two of the most common vision problems today.
 In those with perfect vision, also known as 20/20, light enters the eye and is focused onto the retina with no issues.
 The retina is a light-sensitive lining in the back of the eye that sends impulses to the brain that are perceived as visual images.
 When proper refraction has occurred, the world appears crystal clear.
+However!
+When

 Nearsighted vs. Farsighted